ucb-introstat/introstat-fall-2018/syllabus/policies.md

 ### Exams

 - There will be two 50-minute in-class midterm tests, and one 3-hour final exam.
 - The midterm exams will be held in class (during lecture period).
-Tentative dates on ????.
+Tentative dates displayed on the syllabus calendar.
-- The final exam will be held from time1 to time2 on Month-day, as scheduled by the university, in a room to be announced.
+- The final exam will be held from 3pm to 6pm on Dec-13, as scheduled by the university, in a room to be announced.
 - Unless you have accommodations as determined by the university, you must take the midterms and the final at the dates and times provided here.
 - Please check your course schedule and make sure that you have no conflicts with these exams.There will be __no early or makeup exams__.
 - Do not take the class if you are not available at these dates and times.